kailash-manasarovar/statement/docs/timeline/2026/september.md

 ## I see Antonio in Lourdes

 - I do a double take, triple take and he's gone.
-- I make a quip about how he's already bilocating and the next day, when I'm in the mountains, I realize he never went to Israel at all.
+- I make a quip on X about how he's already bilocating and the next day, when I'm in the mountains, I realize he never went to Israel at all.
 - He was hiding.
 - I remember a dream I had about that.
 I think I even know where he was.
 But I didn't realize till now.
 - Another huge unravel right here.
-- Every time I go up into the mountains, I come back with truths for the book, rather like when I went to the Wall in Jerusalem.
+- Every time I go up into the mountains, I come back with truths for the book, rather like when I went to the Wall every day in Jerusalem.
-- I guess, as I already knew, God is everywhere but always in the mountains.
+- I guess, as I already knew, God is everywhere but He is *always* in the mountains.
 - Up in the high mountains, where God is, there's a crow.
-And he's quite relaxed this year, and said hi, and dropped feathers for me, baby feathers.
+And he's quite relaxed this year, and said hi, and dropped feathers for me, and old grey feather or his and three baby feathers.

 ## Two Announcements